honeytrap/honeytrap-docs/docs/config/services/ssh/service.md

 {% endcapture %}

 The SSH service will simulate a ssh shell.
+By default all credentials will be valid.

 #### Configuration